Cherreads

 A faded sandwich board had tipped onto its side near the entrance, the fluorescent sign above the awning still buzzed weakly, one corner flickering hard enough to make the light stutter across the forecourt.

-The message on his phone sat there like a splinter under the skin.
+The message on his phone lingered like a splinter beneath the skin.

 Too many inside.

-His eyes moved across the station again, slower this time, tracing possible lines of movement.
+His eyes moved across the station again, slower this time, tracing all possible lines of movement.

-Front doors, side windows, service lane on the left, the small fenced storage yard out the back, he couldn't see anyone, that meant very little now.
+His eyes tracked across the front doors, the side windows, the service lane on the left, and finally the small, fenced storage yard behind the building.
+He couldn't see anyone, though that no longer meant very much.

 He picked up the phone and stared at the blank sender line, waiting for more, nothing came.